Write your book in Reedsy Studio. Try the beloved writing app for free today.

 I think that Once upon a time is not good because it sounds BORING.
 I like to write suspense/action/psychopathic stories cuz that's what I can only think of.
 Eg: In the realm of hell, many people were tortured/tormented to the extent where they couldn't bear it anymore.
 The people then decided to revolt the Devil himself.
 That would be a very difficult, but not an impossible task.

-Karan Anand - About 3 years ago
+Karan Anand - Over 3 years ago

 Hi Karan, thank you for sharing that.
 'Once upon a time' isn't the most exciting option for an opening, no, you're right on this (though it fits stories that are fable or fairytale-like, or subvert these traditions).
 One creative way it's been used is to precede situations that are nothing like fairytales, like the Hell scene you described.
 I would say write what you enjoy; there are so many ways to start a story.